The Golden Coyote training exercise one of the largest and longest-running National Guard exercises in the country.

 It is a three phase scenario driven exercise that enables commanders to focus on METL requirements and warrior tasks and battle drills.

-Created in 1984 by the South Dakota National Guard, with the cooperation of the National Forest Service and Custer State Park, exercise allows about 3,000 service members to conduct combat support and combat service support missions in a realistic training environment and provide valuable services to the public.
+Created in 1984 by the South Dakota National Guard, with the cooperation of the National Forest Service and Custer State Park, the exercise allows about 3,000 service members to conduct combat support and combat service support missions in a realistic training environment and provide valuable services to the public.

 Every year, dozens of military units from all across the United States, as well as foreign nations, participate in the exercise from multiple branches of military service – Army, Navy and Air Force – working together to create an invaluable training experience.
 Participating units conduct military operations, train on their equipment and employ tactics, as well as complete various humanitarian missions and engineer projects that help improve the forest and infrastructure of many local communities.